gvwilson/thirdbit/src/fiction/iffy/index.md

 stuff like that had to be implanted at birth for the brain to learn how to use it.
-But she had once paid ten carefully-hoarded rand for five minutes under an induction headset at Halley's midsummer carnival reliving a glitchy pre-war recording of someone riding a surfboard, and had fantasized about being the *Guinevere* ever since.
+But she had once paid ten carefully-hoarded rand for five minutes under a headset at Halley's midsummer carnival reliving a glitchy pre-war recording of someone riding a surfboard, and had fantasized about being the *Guinevere* ever since.